-Classic Macaroni salad is an easy side dish you can make the night before your next picnic or potluck with an easy creamy and tangy classic dressing.
+Classic Macaroni Salad is an easy side dish you can make the night before your next picnic or potluck with a creamy and tangy dressing.

-Macaroni Salad is the classic popular summer side dish we all grew up eating.
-We love bbq’s and picnics serving this along with Cole Slaw, Baked Beans and Baked Mac and Cheese for the ultimate spread.
+Macaroni Salad is the classic popular summer side dish many people grew up eating.
+You will love bbq’s and picnics serving this along with Cole Slaw, Baked Beans and Baked Mac and Cheese for the ultimate spread.

-But, here’s the thing.
-This recipe is crazy easy.
-So easy in fact by the time the pasta is done cooking you’ll have the entire mixture ready to go.
+This recipe is so crazy easy, the longest part is waiting for the water to boil.
+By the time the pasta is done cooking you’ll have the entire mixture ready to go.
 Then you drain the pasta, toss it in the mixture and refrigerate overnight.
-The longest part of the recipe?
-Waiting for the water to boil.

-- Peas: People LOVE peas in their pasta salad salads, just toss in frozen peas, they’ll thaw out overnight without any issues.
+- Peas: People LOVE peas in their pasta salads.
+You can just toss in frozen peas, they’ll thaw out overnight without any issues.

 - Ham: Diced ham is also really popular especially in a Hawaiian version which also has pineapple in it.